-We'll control our \\\\\\.
+We'll control our (C .
 (Goodness, I need help with this every day).

-We'll look after both \\\\\\ and \\\\\.
-(We do this in different ways.
-Some adopt; some support; some serve; some give.
-We need to be doing something.)

-We'll keep ourselves \\\\\\ from the world.
-(We'll desire holiness over the values of the current culture.)
+We'll look after both this in different ways.
+Some adopt; s We need to be doing something.)
+We'll keep ourselves holiness over the values of the curre d.
+(We'll desire